pewpewlive/hybroid-docs/src/content/docs/get-started/what-is-hybroid.md

 ## Support

 Hybroid Team is here to help you with any questions or issues you may have.
-You may contact us at the [official PewPew Discord server](https://pewpew.live/discord), via the [contact form](https://hybroid.pewpew.live/contact-us/) or the [Hybroid Discord server](https://example.com) **TODO: replace example.com with Hybroid Discord link later**.
+You may contact us at the [official PewPew Discord server](https://pewpew.live/discord) or via the [contact form](https://hybroid.pewpew.live/contact-us/).